 In case the soft reset doesn't work you can try to force restart iPhone.
 This is generally done by pressing down the Sleep/Wake and Home buttons (iPhone 6s and earlier) or the Sleep/Wake and Volume Down buttons (iPhone 7 and 7 Plus).

 Hard Reset iPhone (Data Loss)

 A hard reset is also often called a factory reset because it deletes all the data in an iPhone and returns it to factory settings.
 It can be used to fix a number of issues.
-You can go to Settings in your iPhone and select the "Erase all Content and Settings" option.
-Just refer to the picture given below to navigate and hard reset iPhone directly.
+You can go to Settings on your iPhone and select the "Erase all Content and Settings" option.
+Just refer to the picture given below to navigate and hard reset the iPhone directly.

 Alternatively, you can also connect your iPhone to your computer and perform the hard reset using iTunes.